binarykitchen/videomail-client/README.md

 Returns true when a video has been recorded and a form exists.
 Useful when checking something before closing the window, i.E. this use case: show a window confirmation dialog to make sure the user didn't forget to submit the recorded video.

+<a name="submit"></a>
+### videomailClient.submit()

+For advanced use only: especially when the submit button is covered with other HTML layers and the videomail client fails to process the click event.

+Calling this function will manually trigger a submission of the recorded videomail.
+But only when everything else is valid.
+Nothing will happen when invalid.

 <a name="whitelist"></a>
 ## Whitelist